 Alice C. Linsley

+Other Arabs related to Abraham and his ancestors are found in Arabia.
 Josephus reports that the descendants of Abraham by Keturah were called "Horites" and, quoting an ancient historian, speaks of them as "conquerors of Egypt and founders of the Assyrian Empire."
-Keturah was Abraham's cousin bride and her first born son was Joktan or Yaqtan.
+Keturah was Abraham's cousin bride and her first born son was Joktan (Yaqtan).
 He is identified with the Joktanite tribes of Arabia.

-The Jews call their ancestors Horim and the Muslims refer to their righteous ancestors in heaven as Houris.
+The Jews call their ancestors Horim and the Muslims refer to their righteous ancestors as Houris.
 Horim and Houris are "Horite" in English.

 Yishbak means “sent away” and this is referenced in Genesis 25:6 which says that Abraham’s gave gifts to all his sons and sent them away from Isaac.

 Martin Noth, in his seminal work "The Scheme of the Twelve Tribes of Israel" (1930), showed that the Twelve Tribes of Israel did not exist prior to the covenant assembly at Shechem described in the book of Joshua.
 The 12-tribe organization appears to be an attempt to neatly classify the ruler descendents of Noah according to a celestial pattern.
 The older organization comprised three sons of the same father.
 Where three sons appear in Genesis we have a code indicating a joining of three clans or a tribal unity.
 Perhaps this is why Leah named her third son Levi, meaning "joining" (Gen. 29:34).
 Leah probably hoped that she would be credited (and loved?) by providing Jacob with the three sons necessary to establish a tribe.